Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Subscription businesses.
 Keep customers engaged with renewal reminders, loyalty offers, and personalized upsell offers;

 • Multi-brand marketplaces.
-Boost checkout rates with cart abandonment automations and real-time product promotions.
+Boost checkout rates with cart abandonment automations and real-time product recommendations.

 Limitations